thanhdanhelo/ctlzcoin_revive/README.md

 # ctlzcoin

+--PROJECT CANCELLED IF THERE'S NEW USE FOR THIS I'LL USE THIS---

 Crystalenz's Virtual coin.
 This place is for downloading the software and the patch notes, update lish and such.

 HOW TO SETUP ANY MINERS PROVIDED